CSCfi/allas-cli-utils/help/lo-access.md

 By default, only project members can read and write the data in a bucket.
-Members of the project can grant read and write access to the bucket and the objects it contains, for other Allas projects or make the bucket publicly accessible to the internet.
+Members of the project can grant read and write access to the bucket and the objects it contains, for other LUMI-O projects or make the bucket publicly accessible to the internet.

-a-access is a tool to control access permissions of a bucket in Allas.
+a-access is a tool to control access permissions of a bucket in LUMI-O.

 In cases where access permissions are given or removed to a specific project the syntax is: